ALaggyDev/alaggydev.github.io/_posts/2025-10-02-cytooxien.md

 ### For LiquidBounce users

 **Update: LiquidBounce has fixed both of these exploits now (see [here](https://github.com/CCBlueX/LiquidBounce/issues/7007)).
-Meteor client also implemented a fix for the device fingerprinting exploit as well (see [here](https://github.com/MeteorDevelopment/meteor-client/commit/e241e7d555cffe7687a045758ae6b8a9dc05a6e8)).**
+Meteor client and Wurst client also implemented a fix for the device fingerprinting exploit as well (see [here](https://github.com/MeteorDevelopment/meteor-client/commit/e241e7d555cffe7687a045758ae6b8a9dc05a6e8) and [here](https://github.com/Wurst-Imperium/Wurst7/issues/1226)).**

 **Players using those clients should update to the latest version if they do not wish to be tracked.**